- This story is regularly updated for relevance. Last updated: June 7, 2021

 What’s it like to live in a world without music?
 Much of the world got a preview of that grim reality in the spring of 2020, as the pandemic put an abrupt halt to singing and performing music in public.
 Everything from marching bands to church choirs to full-size orchestras went on hiatus as the virus continued to spread.
 Now, professional musicians and scientists around the world are trying to figure out the safest way to fill the silence again with singing.

 What we know so far about singing and its ability to spread viruses isn’t encouraging.
-As noted by the CDC in October, COVID-19 is airborne.
+As noted by the CDC in October (and again in May), COVID-19 is airborne.
 Both droplets and aerosols that come from our mouths when we exhale, speak, cough, or sneeze plays a major role in spreading the virus.

 A 2019 Nature study found that singing creates more aerosol transmissions than talking or breathing and is roughly comparable to coughing.
 Scientists have known that singing plays a role in spreading respiratory diseases like tuberculosis and the common cold for decades; a 1968 study in the American Review of Respiratory Disease found that singing spreads six times as many droplets as talking.

 Several incidents of choir practices sparking COVID-19 outbreaks have already occurred in 2020.

 In March 2020, a single choir rehearsal in Skagit Valley, Washington, led to 45 members falling ill with the virus, three hospitalizations, and two deaths.
 A Baptist church in Jacksonville was forced to shut its doors after six members of its church choir, two handbell ringers, and six members of its congregation became sick.

 More than 250 attendees at a Georgia summer camp, where daily activities included singing and cheering, tested positive for COVID-19.
 In December, a family of gospel singers recorded a virtual concert in Texas, and afterward, five members of the family were infected by the virus.